Ultimate-Coding/HTML_CSS-Coding/README.md

 6. For icons, instead of using *font-awesome library*, I used HTML Entities.

-7. The sliders in section 5 & 6 is automatic with different intervals for the slide to move and when hovering the slides stops.
+7. The sliders in section 5 & 6 is automatic with different intervals for the slide to move and when hovering the slides stop.